 Fall Semester CR

-COM 200 Introduction to Media Writing 3
+COM 235 Introduction to Visual Communication

 COM 105 Public Speaking

-Restricted Social Science Elective (d)
+Restricted Social Science Elective (c)

-Restricted Elective (f) 3
+Restricted Elective (e)

-Science Elective (e) 3-4
+Science Elective (d) 3-4

 15-16

 Spring Semest er CR

-Spring Semest
+The Arts SUNY General Education Elective

-Spring Semest COM 235 Restricted Arts Elective (g)Introduction to Visual Communication 3
+COM 200 Introduction to Media Writing

-1 0 Restricted Arts Elective (g) 3
+Liberal Arts Elective 3-4

-1 0 Restricted Arts Elective (g) 3 3 3
+Science Elective (d) 3-4

-1 0 Restricted Arts Elective (g) 3 3 3
+15-17

-- (a) To fulfill the Civilization requirement, students must take one of the following sets of courses: - (1) HIS 125 Western Civilization to 1650 and HIS 234 World Civilizations Since 1600: - (2) HIS 232 World Civilizations to 1600 and HIS 127 Western Civilization Since 1650; - (b) One semester of a language other than English is required, though a second semester is strongly recommended. - (c) This requirement can be satisfied by any PSY and SOC course from the SUNY Schenectady SUNY General Education list in the Social Science category. - (d) All courses with the SUNY Schenectady SUNY General Education list with the ECO, HIS, PHI, and POL prefix satisfy this requirement.
-Students intending to transfer to a SUNY school are advised to take a semester of American History. - (e) Courses chosen from the Natural Science category on the SUNY Schenectady SUNY General Education list satisfy this requirement.
-Students should carefully review the science requirements of the college to which they plan to transfer before selecting science courses. - (f) Restricted electives can be selected from any of the following: ASL, COM, ENG, POL 123, CIS 121, CIS 136, BUS 212, SOC 127 or a literature course. - (g) The Restricted Arts elective can be satisfied by any course from the SUNY Schenectady SUNY General Education list in the Arts category.
+- (a) One semester of a SUNY General Education World Language is required, though a second semester is strongly recommended. - (b) This requirement can be satisfied by any PSY and SOC course from the SUNY General Education list in the Social Science category. - (c) Courses with the ECO, HIS, PHI, and POL prefix satisfy this requirement. - (d) At least one Science elective must be on the SUNY General Education list for Natural Sciences and Scientific Reasoning.
+Students should carefully review the science requirements of the college to which they plan to transfer before selecting science courses. - (e) Restricted electives may be selected from any of the following: ASL; COM; ENG; POL 123; CIS 136, BUS 212; or SOC 127.